apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 Every Instance is created from a base image, which is a Template or ISO which has been created and stored in CloudStack.
-Both cloud administrators and end users can create and modify templates, ISOs, and Instances.
+Both cloud administrators and end users can create and modify Templates, ISOs, and Instances.

-In CloudStack, you can change an existing Instance's base image from one template to another, or from one ISO to another.
-(You can not change from an ISO to a template, or from a template to an ISO).
+In CloudStack, you can change an existing Instance's base image from one Template to another, or from one ISO to another.
+(You can not change from an ISO to a Template, or from a Template to an ISO).

-For example, suppose there is a template based on a particular operating system, and the OS vendor releases a software patch.
+For example, suppose there is a Template based on a particular operating system, and the OS vendor releases a software patch.
 The administrator or user naturally wants to apply the patch and then make sure existing Instances start using it.
-Whether a software update is involved or not, it's also possible to simply switch an Instance from its current template to any other desired template.
+Whether a software update is involved or not, it's also possible to simply switch an Instance from its current Template to any other desired Template.

-To change an Instance's base image, call the restoreVirtualMachine API command and pass in the Instance ID and a new template ID.
-The template ID parameter may refer to either a template or an ISO, depending on which type of base image the Instance was already using (it must match the previous type of image).
-When this call occurs, the Instance's root disk is first destroyed, then a new root disk is created from the source designated in the template ID parameter.
-The new root disk is attached to the Instance, and now the Instance is based on the new template.
+To change an Instance's base image, call the restoreVirtualMachine API command and pass in the Instance ID and a new Template ID.
+The Template ID parameter may refer to either a Template or an ISO, depending on which type of base image the Instance was already using (it must match the previous type of image).
+When this call occurs, the Instance's root disk is first destroyed, then a new root disk is created from the source designated in the Template ID parameter.
+The new root disk is attached to the Instance, and now the Instance is based on the new Template.

-You can also omit the template ID parameter from the restoreVirtualMachine call.
-In this case, the Instance's root disk is destroyed and recreated, but from the same template or ISO that was already in use by the Instance.
+You can also omit the Template ID parameter from the restoreVirtualMachine call.
+In this case, the Instance's root disk is destroyed and recreated, but from the same Template or ISO that was already in use by the Instance.